oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

 You can watch this video below for a quick walk-through of this lab.
 [Video Walk-through](videohub:1_vyyju031)

-### About key features of Fleet Maintenance Hub in Oracle Enterprise Manager
+### Secure database assets using Fleet Maintenance Hub in Oracle Enterprise Manager

 Starting with Enterprise Manager 13.5 RU16, Enterprise Manager offers a new interface - Fleet Maintenance Hub to ease automated update(patching), and upgrade of your database fleet.
 The Fleet Maintenance Hub within Enterprise Manager offers a comprehensive solution for managing database vulnerabilities and patch operations.
 It streamlines the process by identifying potential security risks, providing patch recommendations, and enabling efficient scheduling and monitoring of patching and upgrade operations.
 With the ability to manage diverse infrastructures and ensure compliance with patch policies, the Fleet Maintenance Hub serves as a centralized and powerful tool for maintaining the security and stability of database assets.

+### Compliance check of your database assets using Oracle Enterprise Manager
+<<Data from Shiva>>

 #### Video Preview
 Watch a preview of database patching using Oracle Enterprise Manager Fleet Maintenance: